Grad15: Overcoming Imposter Phenomenon

 Imposter syndrome is common in academia because we tend not to talk about it out of fear of being stigmatized or deemed ‘unfit’ for the rigors of graduate study.
 Furthermore, the academic culture, with its high bar for entry and competitive nature, lends itself to the experience of self-doubt and imposter syndrome.

-How can we combat impostor syndrome?
+How can we combat imposter syndrome?

-Know when you feel fraudulent
+- Know when you feel fraudulent.

-Separate feelings from fact
+- Separate feelings from fact.

-Flip your script
+- Flip your script.

-Embrace a novice mindset
+- Embrace a novice midset.

-Talk about it
+- Talk about it.

 Grad15 is a mini-webinar series around graduate student professional development, support and resources.
 See all professional development events on the Graduate College’s Professional Development website.